smok-serwis/tempsdb/README.md

 Then copy your resulting wheel and install it via pip on the target system.

 Be aware that tempsdb does logging.
-If necessary, setting log level of logger `tempsdb` to WARN will eliminate all warnings that tempsdb outputs.
+Consult the docs for how to disable it.

 # Changelog